tusharnahar93/ISEN685-Supply-Chain-Simulation-Models-Using-Simpy/README.txt

+The title of filenames provide a context of the supply chain simulation model that has been built using python .
+The excel files provided configure the model.For the multi item supply chain model the no of rows represent the no of items considered in the model

 To get the plots to work, the following needs to be done first.
 1. Extract the zip file named 'ffmpeg-20180630-9f0077c-win64-static'
 2. Copy the extracted folder into C: Drive